iterative/dvc.org/content/docs/command-reference/exp/diff.md

 - `--param-deps` - include only parameters that are stage dependencies.

-- `--show-json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.
+- `--json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.

-- `--show-md` - prints the command's output in the Markdown table format ([GFM](https://github.github.com/gfm/#tables-extension-)).
+- `--md` - prints the command's output in the Markdown table format ([GFM](https://github.github.com/gfm/#tables-extension-)).

 - `--old` - include the "Old" value column in addition to the new "Value" (and